ng-girls/todo-list-tutorial-portuguese/installations.md

 ### Angular-CLI

-[Angular-CLI](https://github.com/angular/angular-cli) is a powerful tool that simplify a lot the development process.
+[Angular-CLI](https://github.com/angular/angular-cli) is a powerful tool that simplifies a lot of the development process.
 It also installs libraries you'll use in your current and future projects.
 Install it by running:
 ```
 npm i -g angular-cli
 ```

-This command runs the NPM we recently installed here - it knows where to find the package (angular-cli) you're looking for by the name of the package you provide. the 'i' parameter, is a short form of 'install'. the '-g' parameter, stands for the word 'global' - we'd like to have this tool globaly installed on the computer, so that we could use it from any folder to any future projects.
+This command runs the NPM we recently installed here - it knows where to find the package (angular-cli) you're looking for by the name of the package you provide. the 'i' parameter, is a short form of 'install'. the '-g' parameter, stands for the word 'global' - we'd like to have this tool globally installed on the computer, so that we could use it from any folder to create any future projects.

 Read more about Angular-CLI in the following section.